 The user should be all set to capture the network traffic in Decoder.

 Complete the following steps to create a new project and get your project key.

 IG-IP Virtual Edition (VE) is an inline virtual server and load balancer.
-A common use case would be for the f5® box to be a virtual web server that presents a single IP address / host name that manages requests to a pool of web servers in the cloud.
+A common use case would be for the f5® box to be a virtual web server that presents a single IP address and host name that manages requests to a pool of web servers in the cloud.

 The virtual server functions of the BIG-IP clone all traffic to a designated computer by re-writing mac addresses and loading them into a subnet shared with the destination sniffer.
-This guide describes how to set up the Decoder as the sniffer.
+This section describes how to set up the Decoder as the sniffer.

 f5® BIG-IP VE Deployment Information